Mahishadal Girls' College: Arts and Commerce

-Three UGC Sponsored Certificate courses have been granted to the college - PERFORMING ARTS, CLINICAL NUTRITION AND DIATETICS and TRAVEL AND TOURISM.
+Three UGC Sponsored Certificate courses have been granted to the college: Performing Arts, Clinical Nutrition and Dietetics, and Travel and Tourism.

 The College happily announces the commencement of MSW course as the first PG subject.

 In addition to these, the college has the privilege of offering B. Voc. courses in "Software Development" and "Theatre and Stage Craft".

 The College hosts a huge collection of books at the very calm and quiet Library.
 Headed by the Assistant Librarian and her commendable team of support staff, the Library offers not only books of regular subjects, but, rare and much expensive books too.

 The college accommodates almosts 200 female inmates at the well equipped Hostel, the Bhagabati Debi Chhaatrinibaash.

 The college has a separate NSOU building, offering various graduation and post graduation level subjects to the pupils from nearby as well as far flung areas too.

 With a strength of almost 25 Full-time and 30 Part-time faculties, the college is a hub of education.

 Enroute Geonkhali, a serene place on the banks of the Rupnarayan River, Mahishadal Girls' College serves its pupils at its best.

 The college has a NSS and NCC Unit which holds regular camps.